nishantkabra123/capp/README.md

 test

+select count(PROMO_REQUEST_ID) as Total from PROMO_REQUEST union all select count(status) as In Progress from PROMO_REQUEST where status=In Progress union all select count(status) as Completed from PROMO_REQUEST where status=Completed

 Hi Ma'am.
 I needed to verify below changes are as per the requirement

 I have shared the api details and my local ip so that ma'am can test it from her end.
 I needed clarification on the DB parameters which are equivalent to the UI fields so that I can map them correctly in the response.
 After clarification I can checkin my code for review.
 I also completed prerequiste VZ trainings on Learning portal